Pest Control Services in Phoenix, Arizona

 Africanized honey bees (so-called 'killer bees') are established throughout the Phoenix metro.
 They nest in walls, attics, sheds, irrigation boxes, and abandoned structures.
 Unlike European honey bees, Africanized bees are extremely aggressive when disturbed and will pursue threats for a quarter mile or more.
 Phoenix Fire Department responds to dozens of bee-attack calls each summer.
 Professional removal costs $300-$1,500 depending on location and colony size.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Phoenix pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Phoenix pest control provider.

 If someone has been stung by a scorpion or bitten by a spider, move away from the area and call Poison Control at (800) 222-1222.
 For bee attacks, get indoors immediately and close all doors and windows.
 Seek medical attention for severe reactions.